csound-flossmanual/csound-floss/book/04-h-scanned-synthesis.md

 A Quick Scanned Synth
 ---------------------

-The quickest way to start using scanned synthesis is Matt Ingalls' opcode [scantable](https://csound.com/docs/manual/scantable.html).
+The quickest way to start using scanned synthesis is Matt Gilliard's opcode [scantable](https://csound.com/docs/manual/scantable.html).

-    a1 *scantable* iamp, kfrq, ipos, imass, istiff, idamp, ivel
+    a1 scantable kamp, kfrq, ipos, imass, istiff, idamp, ivel

-The arguments *iamp* and *kfrq* should be familiar, amplitude and frequency respectively.
+The arguments *kamp* and *kfrq* should be familiar, amplitude and frequency respectively.
 The other arguments are f-table numbers containing data known in the scanned synthesis world as **profiles**.